 How To Get Permission To Enter the United States

-The Immigration and Naturalization Service (INS) is a unit of the U.S. Government, Department of Justice, and enforces immigration laws.
+The U.S. Citizenship and Immigration Services (USCIS) is a unit of the U.S. Government, Department of Justice, and enforces immigration laws.

 The INS is supposed to keep out aliens who have a criminal history, such as those who have been convicted for crimes like murder, robbery, rape, forgery, burglary, welfare fraud, tax evasion and drug related problems.
 Similarly, aliens who are involved in terrorist or sabotage activities are not admitted, nor are aliens who suffer from certain illnesses or communicable diseases.
 Aliens who are not able to finance themselves because they don't have sufficient income or resources and could need public assistance are not allowed to enter.
 The INS also excludes people who obviously are lying about their intentions for coming to the United States.
 Commonly, visas are denied due to failure of the applicant to prove that he or she has ties abroad that would compel them to leave the United States at the end of the temporary stay (often called the 214(b) visa refusal).